sahreal/kReservations/README.md

   ![AdjustCapacity](/ReadMeImages/maxCap.png)

 - DevTools:
   On the top right hand corner you should notice two buttons.
 These are not for the user, but are meant for me and You!
-Feel free to use run tests, by either: Clearing local storage, or refreshing the database and deleting reservations that are being submitted once you confirm a reservation.
+Feel free to use these to run tests by either: Clearing local storage, or refreshing the database and deleting reservations that are being submitted once you confirm a reservation.

 Close: